-7.10 Affordable housing

-Schemes for new development involving housing of 10 or more dwellings should provide on-site affordable housing subject to justification.
-The proposal was submitted with an Economic Viability Assessment that has been independently assessed by the Valuations Office taking into consideration matters such as construction costs, CIL costs, development costs including fees etc., the assigned existing use value of the site and sales values of the scheme's market homes.
-This assessment concluded that the scheme is unable to support an on-site affordable housing contribution
+7.10 Schemes for new development involving housing of 10 or more dwellings should provide on-site affordable housing subject to justification.
+The proposal was submitted with an Economic Viability Assessment that has been independently assessed by the Valuations Office taking into consideration matters such as construction costs, CIL costs, development costs including fees etc, the assigned existing use value of the site and sales values of the scheme's market homes.
+This assessment concluded that the scheme is unable to support an on-site affordable housing contribution.

-7.11 Standard of Accommodation and Amenity Space
+7.11 Standard of Accommodation and Amenity Space.

-The London Plan (2015) (Policy 3.5) and its supporting document, The London Housing Supplementary Planning Guidance 2012 provide detailed guidance on minimum room sizes and amenity space.
+The London Plan (2015) (Policy 3.5) and its supporting document, The London Housing Supplementary Planning Guidance 2015 provide detailed guidance on minimum room sizes and amenity space.
 These recommended minimum Gross Internal Area space standards are based on the numbers of bedrooms and therefore likely future occupiers.
 Each flat either meets or exceeds this standard, with all habitable rooms receiving reasonable levels of daylight, outlook and natural ventilation.
 Guidance suggests that the 5 person unit, Flat 1 should have a separate living and kitchen/dining area.
-However it does benefit from being more than $25m^2$ larger than the minimum and has dual aspect with a larger than required amenity area and consequently officers do not consider that this would represent a matter that could justify refusal of the application.
+However it does benefit from being more than 25m2 larger than the minimum and has dual aspect with a larger than required amenity area and consequently officers do not consider that this would represent a matter that could justify refusal of the application.
 Whilst the other units all provide the required level of amenity space, unit 7 the studio has no private amenity space.
 However the floor area is above the minimum, there is garden space on site and the proposal is opposite the open space of the Cricket Green and therefore officers consider that this would not have a negative impact on occupier amenity that justified a refusal of consent.
-A condition would ensure the flats were built to Lifetime Homes standards and a condition is recommended to address matters relating to making the site as safe and secure as possible.